VerifyTests/Verify/docs/parameterised.md

 ### Invalid characters

-Characters that cannot be used for a file name will be replaced with a dash (`-`).
+Characters that cannot be used for a file name are replaced with a dash (`-`).

 ## UseParameters()